dobtco/wintersmith-knowledge-base/issues.md

 - Should be a space after the number of responses in the "Allow edits" notification. https://www.dropbox.com/s/a9g90y5km32sbjk/Screenshot%202014-07-23%2012.33.01.png

 - Alert user that they must make their project live before embedding it.
 Otherwise we just get a "project not found" error.

+- "New feed" under the "More" dropdown on the "Responses" table should probably read "News" https://www.dropbox.com/s/quak6oyhpawi3e9/Screenshot%202014-07-23%2014.11.35.png